Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Conclusion

 \section{Conclusion}

 In this paper, we proposed a weight-ensembling method tailored to \mtl; multiple single-task predictors are trained in conjunction to produce a subspace formed by their convex hull, and endowed with desirable Pareto properties.
-We experimentally show on a diverse suite of benchmarks that the the proposed method is successful in discovering \textit{Pareto subspaces} and outperforms some state-of-the-art MTL methods.
+We experimentally show on a diverse suite of benchmarks that the proposed method is successful in discovering \textit{Pareto subspaces} and outperforms or is on par with state-of-the-art MTL methods.
 An interesting future direction is to perform a hierarchical weight ensembling, sharing progressively more of the lower layers, given that the features learned at low depth are similar across tasks.
 An alternative exploration venue is to connect our method to the challenge of task affinity \citep{fifty2021efficiently,Standley_Zamir_Chen_etal_2020} via a geometrical lens of the loss landscape.